[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 Editor's Note: See 53 Pa.C.S.A. § 2301 et seq.

-The terms and provisions of this chapter are to be liberally construed so as best to achieve and to effectuate the goals and purposes hereof.
-This chapter shall be construed, in pari materia with Act 97 and Act 101.
+The terms and provisions of this article are to be liberally construed so as best to achieve and to effectuate the goals and purposes hereof. this article shall be construed, in pari materia with Act 97 and Act 101.

 The municipality will take such actions as are necessary to comply with the terms of the IMA and to fulfill its obligations thereunder.